sakrist/webapp-opengl/README.md

 Sample with 2 types of libc.
-One is coming from WASI and another one is from emscripten SDK.
+One is coming from WASI and another one is from Embedded + emscripten SDK.

 ## Build